lixu0818/ERMS/README.md

-ERMS (Emergency Resource Management System) project for CS6400.
+ERMS (Emergency Resource Management System) project for CS6400 (Database Concepts and Design).

 This is a web app built with LAMP stack.